Joe-Costa/Qumulo-Lock-Manager/README.md

 The SMB protocol provides a system of locks which allow a client to set what kind of access it wants to a file stored in an SMB server.
-Qumulo supports most of those locks, such as Exclusive Read or Exclusive Write, but in a shared envionment this could lead to situations where users are prevented from saving files or access files that others have locked.
+Qumulo supports most of those locks, such as Exclusive Read or Exclusive Write, but in a shared envionment this could lead to situations where users are prevented from saving files or accessing files that others have locked.

 In those situations the storage administrator could opt to force the closure of this file handle to allow other users access to the file.

-A very common scenario is when a user can't save an Excel spreasheet that another user has opened, or when the Mac Finder's Quick Look file previewer triggered by one user prevents another user from saving a Photoshop or other graphics file.
+Some very common example scenarios are when a user can't save an Excel spreasheet that another user has opened, or when the Mac Finder's Quick Look file previewer triggered by one user prevents another user from saving a Photoshop or other graphics file.

 Selecting a file in the GUI and clicking on `Close File` closes the file handle on the Qumulo cluster side, but the client will still